microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 - **Login Prompt**: You'll be asked to log in to the Power Apps Portal.
 - **Test Execution**: The Test Engine will run the steps to test your Power Apps Portal.
-- **Cached Credentials**: If you choose "Stay Signed In," future tests will use your saved credentials.
+- **Cached Credentials**: If you choose "Stay Signed In", future tests will use your saved credentials.
 - **Interactive Testing**: Commands like `Experimental.Pause()` will let you pause and inspect the test steps.
 - **Recorded Sessions**: Test Engine provides the ability to generate recorded video of the test session in the TestOutput folder.

 ## Context

 This sample is an example of a "build from source" using the open source licensed version of Test Engine.
-Features in the the source code version can include feature not yet release as part of the ```pac test run`` command in the Power Platform Command line interface action.
+Features in the source code version can include features not yet released as part of the ```pac test run`` command in the Power Platform Command line interface action.

 ## Security

-We you look at running this sample in your environment consider the following:
+When you look at running this sample in your environment consider the following:

 - Multi Factor Authentication Requirements - The initial run is likely to need an interactive logic to obtain the single sign on cookies
 - Conditional Access polices - The policies could mandate specific supported browser types and Machine Device Management policies